vinayakula06/Project-2-PACEWISDOM/README.md

     The Django admin interface is available at `http://127.0.0.1:8000/admin/`.
 Log in with the superuser credentials you created.

 ## Output File
-   Sample output resume pdf is mentioned above.
+   Sample output resume pdf is shared above.